 Kevin Feige is the Harvey Weinstein of superhero movies.
-Every time a director with a unique vision comes along, he bends their vision into a shape that fits his grand plan for an overarching superhero narrative, just like how Harvey Weinstein has annoyed directors from Miyazaki to Scorsese by re-editing their films without their knowledge in order to achieve a wider audience instead of just making the best movie possible.
-Joss Whedon shouldn’t be subjected to Feige’s tinkering with his movie, considering he wrote and directed Marvel’s biggest and best movie to date, yet Avengers: Age of Ultron is a movie that stinks of directorial compromise, where every single uniquely Whedonian idea on screen is complimented by a dozen generic ones.
-If nothing else, Age of Ultron will be remembered as the movie that will be finally putting an end to Marvel being called “risk-takers”; this is one of the most generic sequels of all time, one that left me longing for the pure fun of the first Avengers outing.
+Every time a director with a unique vision comes along, he bends their ideas into a shape that fits his grand plan for an overarching superhero narrative, just like how Harvey Weinstein has annoyed directors from Miyazaki to Scorsese by re-editing their films without their knowledge in order to achieve a wider audience.
+Joss Whedon shouldn’t be subjected to Feige’s tinkering with his movie, considering he wrote and directed Marvel’s biggest movie to date, yet Avengers: Age of Ultron is a movie that stinks of directorial compromise, where every single uniquely Whedonian idea on screen is complimented by a dozen generic ones.
+If nothing else, Age of Ultron will be remembered as the movie that will be finally putting an end to Marvel being called “risk-takers”; this is one of the most generic sequels of all time, that left me longing for the pure fun of the first Avengers outing.

 People often complain that the X Men movies frequently ignore the other mutants in order to solely focus on Wolverine.
-Whilst I share that criticism, Age of Ultron is the best argument in favour of focusing on only one hero- here, there are too many, reminding me at times of the Youtube phenomenon Too Many Cooks, as we were endlessly introduced to new characters and barely getting to spend anytime with any of them, despite the film dragging on humourlessly for what felt like a decade.
+Whilst I share that criticism, Age of Ultron is the best argument in favour of focusing on only one hero.
+Here, nobody gets an extensive focus, reminding me at times of the Youtube phenomenon Too Many Cooks, as we were endlessly introduced to new characters and barely getting to spend anytime with any of them, despite the film dragging on humourlessly for what felt like a decade.
 The film’s commitment on focusing on all characters at all times renders every action sequence incoherent, as at many moments multiple fight scenes are happening at the same time, even though the moments that stayed with me are the quiet character moments, that are few and far between.
 Marvel fans have demanded Feige make standalone Black Widow or Hulk movies and Age of Ultron is only going to increase that, as Mark Ruffalo and Scarlett Johansson are the best things in the movie by a country mile.

 Age of Ultron was a crushing disappointment, especially considering many have considered it better than the first.
 Even though the emotional moments were the ones I responded to the most, I didn’t feel that the movie needed to go pseudo-Christopher Nolan and go unnecessarily dark for the sequel.
 In fact, it’s the most famous quote from one of Nolan’s superhero blockbusters that stayed ringing in my mind once the film had finished – “why so serious”?
 If you now can’t even rely on Marvel for a fun, good time blockbuster, who can you rely on?
-It’s a movie that is the very definition of studio interference and makes me happy that Joss Whedon is no longer involved with Marvel – a talented writer/director of his stature shouldn’t be compromising his vision for anybody.
+Age of Ultron feels defined by studio interference, making me happy that Joss Whedon is no longer involved with Marvel – a talented writer/director of his stature shouldn’t be compromising his vision for anybody.